Edgarkimbugwe/quiz4uganda/README.md

 ### JAVASCRIPT

-Testing was carried out by [JSHint](https://jshint.com/) and 39 warnings were detected.
-They however do not affect the functioning of the quiz game.
+Testing was carried out by [JSHint](https://jshint.com/) and one warning on line 58 was detected and rectified.

 ![Javascript testing](assets/images/readme/js%20testing.png)